 Nevada has made it legal for an adult to possess up to 1 ounce of marijuana or cannabis products for use on private property.
 However, you can still be arrested and face harsh penalties for possession of more marijuana or other drugs in Las Vegas, NV.

 If you have been charged with drug possession in Nevada (NRS 453.336), you need to speak with our seasoned criminal defense attorneys as soon as possible.
-At Adras & Altig, our respected Las Vegas drug possession attorneys have more than three decades of combined experience successfully defending residents and visitors who are facing serious drug charges.
+At Adras & Altig, Attorneys at Law, our respected Las Vegas drug possession lawyers have more than three decades of combined experience successfully defending residents and visitors who are facing serious drug charges.
 We understand the stakes and will work diligently to fight for your freedom and your future.

 Contact us now to set up a free consultation.
-We will want to get started immediately working on your case.
+We want to get started immediately on working on your case.

 How We Fight Drug Possession Charges in Nevada